Thillu Mullu (2013 film): Plot

-Janani falls for GanguLee and she wants him to find if he loves her and she keeps him a test.
+Janani falls for Ganguly and she wants him to find if he loves her and she keeps him a test.
 She wants him to wish for her birthday on the following Tuesday and she will not tell him that she is going to Dubai.
 Pasupathy tries to get information from Janani's grandmother.
-He goes to Sivagurunthan and tells Gangulee has gone to Dubai which angers Sivagurunathan as he doubts that GanguLee has gone to impress his daughter.
+He goes to Sivagurunthan and tells Ganguly has gone to Dubai which angers Sivagurunathan as he doubts that Ganguly has gone to impress his daughter.
 Pasupathy pretends to say that he will go to Dubai and stop his brother and bring back his daughter to which Sivagurunathan accepts.
 Sivagurunathan plans to marry off his daughter to Pasupathy against Janani's wishes.
 Pasupathy goes to Dubai and both propose their love.
 Mano blackmails Pasupathy into letting him marry Kavitha otherwise he would reveal his double act to Sivagurunathan.
 Pasupathy, with no other option, arranges for their marriage.

-Janani leaves her home as she does not want to marry Pasupathy but GanguLee.
+Janani leaves her home as she does not want to marry Pasupathy but Ganguly.
 But upon realising Pasupathy's fraud she angrily beats him.
 He convinces her by saying all he did is for her sake which cools her.
-Sivagurunathan misunderstands that Janani is going to marry Gangulee and rushes to stop it but finds that GanguLee is Pasupathy himself.
+Sivagurunathan misunderstands that Janani is going to marry Ganguly and rushes to stop it but finds that Ganguly is Pasupathy himself.
 He furiously chases him and Pasupathy runs.
 In the temple, he bumps into a man who is being forced to marry a girl against his wishes.
 They concoct a plan to foll Sivagurunathan.
 After several chases and runs Pasupathy manages to get the chance to marry Janani, but declines as he does not want to marry Janani against his boss' wishes.
 Sivagurunathan changes his mind and lets them marry.